 ERR: "Entity id type cannot be NONE."

 The unique entity identifier type in the request cannot be N (NONE).
 The following values are allowed: I (encrypted internal), E (external) or C (classification code).
+This is an error on IMiS®/Client.

 ERR: "Entity identifier not specified."